 Most College Baseball Players don’t have Baseball Scholarships

 It’s simply a matter of numbers.
-The following table is for the NCAA based on data from the Office of Postsecondary Education for 2014.
+The following table is for the NCAA based on data from the Office of Postsecondary Education for 2020 (most currently available).
 Given some schools’ reclassification and missing data from others, these aren’t exact numbers but still give you an idea of the odds.

 The first thing to notice is that the largest number of schools and active players are in the D3 division-the one that doesn’t award any athletic scholarships.
 The next thing to get your attention should be the number of maximum scholarships awarded compared to the average number of participants per team for the division.
 (For more on Division 1 baseball scholarships, Varsity Edge’s Common Questions: How Many Scholarships for D1 Baseball?)